Bonus Declaration FAQs February 2025

 Annual/Regular and Final Bonuses are the way you receive your share of the profits of the Fund.
 Different types of plan receive different bonus rates.
 See the Annual/Regular Bonuses for our With-Profits products.

-In 2024, the team will continue to take decisions that allow them to manage the Fund prudently.
-We’ll aim to secure the highest total return for the Fund (after any tax and expenses) while maintaining an acceptable level of risk and protecting our customers.
+In 2025, our With-Profits Fund managers will continue to evolve portfolios and capture new investment opportunities from around the world.
+Our managers aim to secure the highest total return for the Fund (after any tax and investment expenses) while maintaining an acceptable level of risk and protecting our customers.

 How do I find out how the declaration impacts me?